madeindra/signal-setup-guide/signal-server/README.md

 java -jar service/target/TextSecureServer-2.92.jar certificate --key <priv_key_from_step_above> --id <the_key_ID>
 ```

-4. Run postgres, redis, coturn (I suggest you use docker-compose)
+4. Run postgres, redis, coturn (I suggest you use docker-compose.
+If you don't use docker-compose from this project, please modify the entries for postgres, redis, and coturn accordingly in `config.yml`).

 5. Migrate databases
 ```